ushahidi/tenfour/docs/getting_started.md

 And finally, add the following to your `/etc/hosts` file:

 ```
-192.168.10.10 rollcall.dev
+192.168.10.10 tenfour.local
 ```

-Go to http://rollcall.dev/ in your browser to verify that everything worked.
+Go to http://tenfour.local/ in your browser to verify that everything worked.

 ### Log in as an organization owner
+Use organization `tenfourtest`
-Use the email `rollcall@ushahidi.com` with password `westgate`
+Use the email `tenfour@ushahidi.com` with password `westgate`